 Diabetics know to avoid sugar; but are also told to “watch their carbs.”
+What does this mean?

 What is the difference between carbs and sugars?
 Are there certain carbs and sugars that are better for you than others?